luizesser/chooseGCM/README.md

 #> bio_12 312.548727 343     975
 ```

+Regarding the exploratory comparison between GCMs, two functions are
+available: `cor_gcms` and `dist_gcms`.
+The first is designed to return a
+list with a correlation matrix between GCMs and a plot of this matrix.
+We noticed while building this package that (as expected) Pearson
+correlation values are always very high, rarely reaching values bellow
+0.95.
+In this way we found that this function could not be so
+informative and decided to present a distance function as seen bellow.
+However it is noteworthy that through this function the user can change
+the method used to obtain correlation values.
+See `?cor_gcms` for
+available methods.

 ``` r
 # Pearson Correlation between GCMs
 s_cor <- cor_gcms(s, var_names, study_area_parana, method = "pearson")